COVID-19 Travel and Visa Updates

-Australia’s borders are currently closed.
+Australia’s international borders are currently closed.
 On 8th December, it was announced that this will remain the case until at least March 2021.
 Unless you hold a valid visa and you fall into an exemption group, or hold individual exemption, you will not be permitted to board a flight to Australia at this time.

 The following groups are automatically exempt from travel restrictions and can enter Australia without needing to obtain individual exemption: